 Chief Bailey began by thanking everyone during his transition last month.
 He began his transition a few weeks early and based on everything going on, is glad he did.
 Chief Bailey was happy to report that all the dispatchers who tested positive are back to work.
 The operations staff did an excellent job changing their schedule to 14-hour days, making huge accommodations to fill the gap.
-During the month of December, the Center ended with a total of 21 staff who had tested positive.
-The Center has made it through the outbreak, now with a month passing since the last positive test.
+During the month of December, the Center ended with a total of 21 staff who had tested positive test.
 Chief Bailey is also happy to report out that a total of 25 of the members received their first COVID-19 vaccination, which is a huge step in protecting our people.
 Obviously the vaccine was not mandatory, but those individuals chose to get the vaccine based on their individual circumstances.